 19.- Phone update misbehaves.

 Yet another buggy feature.
 You can set it to get notified automatically whenever there’s an update for the firmware, or you can check manually.
 In both cases, when you click on “download” you get this screen and it won’t move from 0% progress for hours to come, no matter how fast your connection is.
 At home I have a fairly fast one, yet the progress bar doesn’t budge.
 Eventually, maybe the next day, you suddenly get a notification saying your system is ready for the update; only then it installs the new firmware.
-I believe it behave so because there’s another setting where you can tell the phone your favourite time for installing updates; but this
+I believe it behaves so because, in another setting, you can tell the phone your favourite time for installing updates; but actually this

-is the only setting WP8 actually takes into account.
-So, the “manual update” setting is good for nothing.
+is the only setting WP8 takes into account, therefore the “manual update” setting is good for nothing.

 20.- Random freezes, no force shutdown.